Aether-1337/Shoe_Scanner-/README.md

 ---

  Features
-- Searches StockX and eBay UK for the target sneaker
+- Searches StockX and eBay UK for the target trainer or other product
 - Filters results priced at or below £160
 - Displays product name, price, source, and direct URL
 - Fully automated using Selenium WebDriver